ducha-aiki/pydegensac/README.md

-# pyransac
+# pydegensac

 This repository contains an Python wrapper of RANSAC for homography and fundamental matrix estimation from sparse correspondences.
 It implements [LO-RANSAC](https://link.springer.com/chapter/10.1007/978-3-540-45243-0_31) and [DEGENSAC](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.466.2719&rep=rep1&type=pdf).

+It was originally located in [https://github.com/ducha-aiki/pyransac](https://github.com/ducha-aiki/pyransac), but was renamed to avoid conflict with already existing [pyransac](https://pypi.org/project/pyransac/) in pypi from other author.

 # Performance

-Vanilla pyransac implementation is marginally better than OpenCV one and with degeneracy-check enabled (DEGENSAC) it is the state of the art, according to the recent study Yin et.al."[Image Matching across Wide Baselines: From Paper to Practice](https://arxiv.org/abs/2003.01587.pdf)", 2020.
+Vanilla pydegensac implementation is marginally better than OpenCV one and with degeneracy-check enabled (DEGENSAC) it is the state of the art, according to the recent study Yin et.al."[Image Matching across Wide Baselines: From Paper to Practice](https://arxiv.org/abs/2003.01587.pdf)", 2020.

 ![IMW-benchmark](img/ransacs.png)